mhdawson/google-drive-wrapper/README.md

 * parent - google file id for the parent directory into which the file will be uploaded

-## downloadFfile
+## downloadFile

-downloadFIle takes the following arguments:
+downloadFile takes the following arguments:

 * filedId - google id of the file to be downloaded.
-You can get this id for a particular path using getMetaForFileName
+You can get this id for a particular path using getMetaForFileName()
 * destFilename - name for the file on the local filesystem
 * complete - function to be called when download is complete or an error occurs.
 The first parameter will be err.  err